hnky/VSTS-Deploy-AppSettings/README.md

+*Don't use this task anymore, use the build in app settings from the MS web deploy task*

 # VSTS Task - Deploy Appsettings

 This extentions allows VSTS users to easily set App Settings on their Azure WebApps during deployment.